 Julie’s Bicycle is a pioneering non-profit organisation, mobilising the arts and culture to take action on the climate crisis.
 Founded by the music industry in 2007 and now working across the arts and culture sector, JB has partnered with over 2000 organisations in the UK and internationally.
 Combining cultural and environmental expertise, JB delivers on high impact programmes to meet the climate and ecological crisis head-on.
 Change culture, culture changes the world.

-Chrischené Julius is currently Acting Director of the District Six Museum where she has worked across varied research, publication and curatorial projects.
-She heads the Collections, Research and Documentation department and focuses on developing an understanding of how the notion of a community museum and memory work has evolved in relation to a living community which is currently undergoing a land restitution process.
+Chrischené Julius heads the Collections, Research and Documentation department of District Six Museum and focuses on developing an understanding of how the notion of a community museum and memory work has evolved in relation to a living community that is currently undergoing a land restitution process.
+Until recently she was Acting Director of District Six, working across varied research, publication and curatorial projects.
 She is a history and museum studies graduate of the University of the Western Cape and the University of Cape Town.